Tim Burton's unrealized projects

 During a career that has spanned over 30 years, Tim Burton has worked on a number of projects which never progressed beyond the pre-production stage under his direction.

 1980s

 After Hours

 Burton was originally attached to direct the 1985 film After Hours, but Martin Scorsese read the script at a time when he was unable to get financial backing to complete The Last Temptation of Christ, which was finally completed in 1988.
 Burton gladly stepped aside when Scorsese expressed interest in directing After Hours.

-House of Wax
+House of Wax musical

 Burton was set to direct a remake of House of Wax with pop singer Michael Jackson to star in it.